 Finn GM.
 ‘Know it all Medicine’.
 Wellfleet Press, USA.
 June 2017.ISBN: 9781577151494.
 Editor and lead author.

 Finn, GM.
 Chapter “Using Body Painting and Other Art-Based Approaches to Teach Anatomy” in “Teaching Anatomy: A Practical Guide" Edited by Chan, LK and Pawlina, W. (2015).
 Author.
 Pages 155-164

 Hafferty, FW and Finn GM.
 “The Hidden Curriculum & Anatomy Education” in “Teaching Anatomy: A Practical Guide" Edited by Chan, LK and Pawlina, W. (2015).
 Author.
 Pages 339-349

-External examiner for the PGCert/iMSc in Medical Education at Brighton and Sussex Medical School and MBBS at the University of Aberdeen.
+External examiner for the PGCert/iMSc in Medical Education at Brighton and Sussex Medical School, the MSc in Clinical Education at Newcastle University and and MBBS at the University of Aberdeen.

 Associate Editor for the journals Anatomical Sciences Education and BMC Medical Education

 - Medical Teacher

 Reviewer for the Higher Education Academy Teaching Development Grants